 This article gets you up to speed on how to integrate your HTML/CSS/JS app with Apache Cordova into an Android app using a Mac and prepare it for App Store submission.
-This article assumes you’ve already followed the steps here to set up your environment: https://iphonedevlog.wordpress.com/2014/10/30/setting-up-your-developmemt-environment-for-cordovaphonegap-android-projects/ Note: I no longer use Eclipse in my workflow.
+This article assumes you’ve already followed the steps here to set up your environment: https://iphonedevlog.wordpress.com/2014/10/30/setting-up-your-developmemt-environment-for-cordovaphonegap-android-projects/

 I am referencing “cordova” in the command-line interface, not “phonegap.”
 This project will not use the PhoneGap Build service.

 If you are making an app larger than 100MB for Google Play, you’ll need to make an expansion file.
 This 2014 article tells how to make one, though I don’t know if it works today.
 Back in 2014, the Amazon App Store allows apps up to 150MB before needing an expansion file.